 - Click the survey that you want to unpublish.

-- Toggle off the Turn On/Off slider.
+- In the Survey settings section, toggle off the Turn On/Off slider.

 Delete a survey

 When you delete a survey from your account, you lose all its of survey responses.
 We recommend you unpublish surveys you want to take offline, but keep the survey in your Mailchimp account so you can access its data.

 - If you have more than 1 audience, click the Current audience drop-down, then select the audience you want to work with.

 - Check the box next to the survey you want to delete.

 - In the Are you sure? pop-up modal, type DELETE, then click the Delete button.

 Deleted surveys will display a 404 page not found message when someone visits the URL.